enockabere/Git-Search/README.md

     This is an error page indicating that the browser was able to communicate with server but not able to find the page visitor request.

 #### Behavior Driven Development
-* The page will ask the visitor if he/she wishes to navigate back home.
+* The page will ask the visitor whether he/she wishes to navigate back to the Landing page.
 If yes, the visitor will be redirected to the landing page and if No the user will get an alert asking him/her to close the page.

 #### 404 Error Page Display